Studying at the University of Huddersfield? Take a look at our three locations all within 10-minutes walk of the university campus.

 - That boosts immunity.
 Seafood is loaded with the nutrients that support the immune system to work normally.

 - That leaves you feeling fuller for longer.
 Foods that are high in protein make us feel more satisfied than foods that are high in fat or carbohydrates, and as seafood is packed with protein, you’re on to a winner.

 Sustainability is all about ensuring we do not fish a species beyond the levels at which it can reproduce and maintain healthy stock levels.
 Sustainability also means that we must also ensure that fisheries are managed in such a way that the harvesting of wild fish does not upset the delicate balance of an oceans eco-system or damage the environment beyond what can repair itself naturally.

 The sustainable seafood movement.

 Since 1997 the Marine Stewardship Council has led the way globally.
-The council are an international non-profit organisation who aim to recognise and reward the efforts made to protect our oceans and safeguard seafood supplies for the future.
-On their website, they say that they ‘want future generations to be able to enjoy seafood and oceans full of life, forever.’
+The council is an international non-profit organisation who aim to recognise and reward the efforts made to protect our oceans.
+And safeguard seafood supplies for the future.
+The MSC state they ‘want future generations to be able to enjoy seafood and oceans full of life, forever.’